 The Business Difference

 Unlike with consumer products — which typically have a broad range of users choosing the product based on an internal need or want — enterprise users may fill niche roles, and likely didn’t choose to use your product.
 Rather, most enterprise software is purchased and implemented across an entire company.
 Consumer products may meet an abstract need such as fun or social engagement, however business tools typically focus first on concrete needs tied to business functions.
 While consumer products can typically exist in isolation, business products will always be just one tool amongst many used by the organization and must fit harmoniously within that ecosystem.
-UX research in the enterprise world, then, must focus on not only understanding the people using the product, but also the business within which your product will be operating and all the processes, infrastructure, and goals it entails.
+UX research as an enterprise UX design service, then, must focus on not only understanding the people using the product, but also the business within which your product will be operating and all the processes, infrastructure, and goals it entails.

 Enterprise users may fill niche roles, and likely didn’t choose to use your product